Holden1337/dotfiles/README.md

-# dotfiles
+## my dotfiles
-my i3 config and ~/.Xresources.
-Mainly just here as a back up in case I need them
+here are all my config files for my linux setup as well as stuff like my Xresources, xinitrc, bashrc, and bash_profile